Contrastive Neural Ratio Estimation for Simulation-based Inference: Mutual Information

 showing that $I_{\bw}^{(0)}(\btheta; \bx)$ leads to a tighter approximation to the mutual information $I(\btheta; \bx)$ than $I_{\bw}^{(1)}(\btheta; \bx)$.

-The procedures above require estimating the normalizing constant or the partition function.
-Generally this can be quite expensive and may require techniques like Nested Sampling \cite{Skilling2006}; however, it is tractable with Monte Carlo on problems with parameters within low dimensional compact regions.
+The procedures above require estimating the (log) normalizing constant or the (log) partition function.
+Estimates of the log normalizing constant are naively biased.
+Unbiased estimates of the normalizing constant can be quite expensive and may require techniques like Nested Sampling \cite{Skilling2006}.
+We note however, that the normalizing constant is tractable with rejection-based Monte Carlo on problems with parameters within low dimensional compact regions and, without rigorous justification, we \emph{assume} the bias on the log normalizing constant is small in this case as well.
+In this circumstance, $\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ may be a reasonable estimate.
+In more general situations, the looser bound $\hat{I}_{\bw}^{(1)}(\btheta; \bx)$ looks appealing but the ratio can introduce large variance during estimation.
+This occurs when the posterior is much narrower than the prior, i.e., when data $\bx$ carries a lot of information about $\btheta$.

 \paragraph{Bounds on the mutual information} There is a connection between the training objective of \NREB and a multi-sample lower bound on the mutual information \cite{poole2019variational}, as noted in \citet{Durkan2020}.
 Contrastive learning has been explored for estimating the mutual information by \citet{van2018representation} also discussed by \citet{belghazi2018mine}.
-The bounds we define above are also discussed in detail by \citet{poole2019variational}, although we find computing $\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ and $\hat{I}_{\bw}^{(1)}(\btheta; \bx)$ to be tractable within \SBI--although potentially expensive.
+The bounds we define above are also discussed in detail by \citet{poole2019variational}, although we find computing $\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ and $\hat{I}_{\bw}^{(1)}(\btheta; \bx)$ to be tractable within \SBI with a few caveats discussed above: The computation can require many samples when the posterior is extremely narrow, $\hat{I}_{\bw}^{(0)}(\btheta; \bx)$ has an inherent bias, and $\hat{I}_{\bw}^{(1)}(\btheta; \bx)$ can be high-variance.

 We attempted to train a ratio estimator by minimizing $\hat{I}_{\bw}^{(1)}(\btheta; \bx)$ directly on fixed data.
-Our preliminary experiments found that the C2ST was near unity on the SLCP task and other works claim that this mutual information bound has extremely high variance.
+Our preliminary experiments found that the C2ST was near unity on the SLCP task.
 We therefore ended our investigation.

+However, in a follow up paper which appeared after this one was accepted, we investigated this objective more fully with positive results \cite{miller2023simulation}!
+The challenge to overcome was that we needed a proposal distribution closer to the posterior than the prior for the method to work.